aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/count-number-of-cells-in-the-worksheet/_index.md

 type: docs
 weight: 110
 url: /cpp/count-number-of-cells-in-the-worksheet/
-description: In this article, you will learn how to programmatically count number of cells in the Excel worksheet using C++ API with Aspose.Cells.
+description: In this article, you will learn how to programmatically count the number of cells in the Excel worksheet using the C++ API with Aspose.Cells.
 keywords: count number of excel worksheet cells c++, excel worksheet cells c++
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"